kiboschool/programming2-w7-store-order-processor/README.md

 Contains full outfit for a brand
 ```

-You will edit `main.py` and implement the `process_list` method.
-The method should return a string as output.

-For this project, the input JSON might have some bugs and sometimes does not send correct input.
-(Maybe sometimes a clerk is typing in an order manually, and they might type incorrectly).
-You should use `if` statements and `try/catch` statements so that the program does not crash if the input is not correct.
-If input is not valid, the method should ignore the order entirely and return the string "Invalid input".
+(If there are jackets from fruche, slacks from fruche, and pair\_of\_shoes from kente, this does not count as a full outfit because they were not from the same brand).

+You don't need to write any code for part 1, just do the following to understand what the program is doing:

+* Run `main.py` and see the results.
+* Edit `main.py` so that points to the other examples like `example2.json`, and run it to see the results.
+* Read through `implementations/store_order_processor.py` and understand what it does.
+  * Find the part of code that raises an exception if the brand for an order is not one of the 3 supported brands.
+  * Understand what the `search_in_list` method does.

+In summary, here are the features that exist in `implementations/store_order_processor.py`:

+* At the end, the inventory is shown.
+* Ordering an item subtracts it from the inventory.
+* If there is a full outfit, show the "Contains full outfit" string.
-An order that uses more than the available inventory is also not valid.
+* An order that uses more than the available inventory is not valid.
+* If input is not valid, raise an `StoreOrderProcessorException`.

 ## Part Two: Writing Tests

-Please edit the file `test_store_order_processor.py` and add many unit tests.

-The tests can call into either the `main process_list()` method, or a helper method you have added.
-The important part is to write lines like `assert has_full_outfit_line_in_results == True`.

-You should check for all features,
-* including cases where the order would run out of inventory
-* including cases where there is a complete outfit for a brand
-* checking that invalid input will cause the output to be 'Invalid input'
+The next part of the assignment is to write tests that check that the `StoreOrderProcessor` implementation works correctly.
+For this project, unlike the others, we have given you the actual code and your task is to write the tests.

+Please edit the file `test_store_order_processor.py`.
+See the `TODO` comments in the file.
+For each `TODO` comment, write a test.
+The existing tests in the file are good examples to go off of.

+Once you have written the tests, try running them by running `test_store_order_processor.py`.
+All of the tests should pass.

+The next step is fun.
+Notice all of the files like `implementations/with_bugs_01.py`.
+These are all different Store Order Processors that have bugs, realistic bugs that could happen.
+If the tests are working correctly, they will detect the bugs.
+In other words - if you pass a buggy implementation to your tests, you would expect one or more of the tests to fail!
+You can try this.
+Read the buggy implementations - a comment at the top of the file describes the problem.

+We have provided a file `test_tests.py` - a Python program that tests the tests.
+It loops through every `with_bugs` file, runs the tests on it, and confirms that the tests have a failure.
+If the tests did not have a failure, they are allowing a buggy program to pass, which isn't right.

-(This project is autograded, and so you will see the GitHub actions status turn green when your project is complete.
-We are using a script that goes through the test cases you have written and looks for completeness).
+You can run this file, and if it runs with no errors, your project is complete.
+(This script is how the project is autograded.
+You will see the GitHub actions status turn green when your project is complete.).

 <img src="img/sh2.png" width="64" height="64" /> <img src="img/sh1.png" width="64" height="64" /> <img src="img/sla2.png" width="64" height="85" /> <img src="img/sla1.png" width="64" height="80" /> <img src="img/sui2.png" width="64" height="64" /> <img src="img/sui1.png" width="64" height="64" /> <img src="img/sh2.png" width="64" height="64" /> <img src="img/sh1.png" width="64" height="64" /> <img src="img/sla2.png" width="64" height="85" /> <img src="img/sla1.png" width="64" height="80" /> <img src="img/sui2.png" width="64" height="64" /> <img src="img/sui1.png" width="64" height="64" />